alexisr91/Quizz-game/README.md

 - Some sort of invisible pagination to go to the next question
 - The right answers are highlighted in green and the wrong in red
 - The amount of right answers are displayed at the end of the quizz
+- Reset the quizz and the results at the end of the quizz